 The CY14B101P offers internal registers that contain clock, alarm, watchdog, interrupt, and control functions.
-The RTC registers occupy a separate address space from nvSRAM and are accessible through Read RTC (RDRTC) and Write RTC (WRTC) instructions on register addresses 0x00 to 0x0F.
-Internal double buffering of the clock and the timer information registers prevents accessing transitional internal clock data during a read or write operation.
+The RTC registers occupy a separate address space from nvSRAM and are accessible through the Read RTC register and Write RTC register sequence on register addresses 0x00 to 0x0F.
+Internal double buffering of the time keeping registers prevents accessing transitional internal clock data during a read or write operation.
 Double buffering also circumvents disrupting normal timing counts or the clock accuracy of the internal clock when accessing clock data.
 Clock and alarm registers store data in BCD format.